devcareer/digit/README.md

 >
 > - yarn install or npm run install
 > - yarn watch-sass or npm run watch-sass
+> - open live server in your vscode

 > #### To run a production build
 >